Manohar Raju: Tenure

 Following the outbreak of the COVID-19 pandemic, Raju pushed for the release of pre-trial defendants deemed at a heightened risk from the virus from county jails.
 In 2021, Raju sued the San Francisco County Superior Court over the continued imprisonment of inmates past their trial deadlines.
 During his tenure, Raju has endorsed efforts to improve pay for individuals serving jury duty.

 As Public Defender, Raju has identified curbing the "macho" atmosphere in the office and prioritizing diversity in the ranks as priorities.
 On matters of criminal justice reform, Raju favors the creation of an integrity unit within the office to investigate potentially unfair convictions.
 Raju was among the public officials to criticize Mayor London Breed's declaration of a state of emergency in the Tenderloin neighborhood, arguing that incarcerating homeless residents and individuals with substance abuse disorder would not solve problems facing the community.

 Following Xavier Becerra's resignation as Attorney General of California, Raju co-authored an op-ed calling for Assemblyman Ash Kalra to replace him.
 Following Brooke Jenkins' accession to the position of District Attorney, Raju criticized Jenkins' support for expanding cash bail, arguing that "[p]re-trial detention is a coercive tactic used to pressure people who can not afford to pay bail to take a plea deal for a crime they did not commit."
 In the 2022 special election for District Attorney, Raju endorsed Jenkins' unsuccessful opponent John Hamasaki.

+In May 2025, Raju announced that his office would decline new clients on one business day per week due to an overload of cases caused by increased arrests and budget cuts mandated by Mayor Daniel Lurie.
+Matt Gonzalez, his chief attorney, wrote a letter to Superior Court Presiding Judge Rochelle C. East declaring the office "unavailable," citing the fact that there were 200 more arraignments in the first four months of 2025 than in the same period in 2024.